Gervig/Business-Intelligence-Exam/README.md

 4) Which game genres sell better in which regions, so that companies know where to market their games? which games for which regions
 - ML: classficastion dependent variable: sales, independent variable: genre, region_sales

+5) Can we predict the sales of a game based on the different categorical values in the dataset before it launches.
+- (Random Forrest)

 ## Hypothesis
 Our hypothesis for the above mentioned questions: